cfelton/rhea/README.md

 the name
 --------
-Pronounced ray (as in ray-gun), just a random name and not necissarily pronoucned the same as the bird or moon, but like the singer.
+Pronounced ray (as in ray-gun), just a random name and not pronoucned the same as the bird or moon.

 dependencies